tigera-solutions/cc-aks-zero-trust-workshop/mod/module-3-wkload-isolation.md

 > [!TIP]
 >
-> - After enfocing the default-deny policy, if you need to troubleshoot, use the Service Graph or the Flow Visualizations tools to see what traffic is being blocked.
+> - After enforcing the default-deny policy, if you need to troubleshoot, use the Service Graph or the Flow Visualizations tools to see what traffic is being blocked.

 ### Bonus - About Tiers

-Tiers are a hierarchical construct used to group policies and enforce higher precedence policies that other teams cannot circumvent, providing the basis for **Identity-aware micro-segmentation**.
+Tiers are a hierarchical construct used to group policies and enforce higher-precedence policies that other teams cannot circumvent, providing the basis for **Identity-aware micro-segmentation**.

 All Calico and Kubernetes security policies reside in tiers.
 You can start “thinking in tiers” by grouping your teams and the types of policies within each group, such as security, platform, etc.